My New Canon 5D Mark II - Back To School

 In the dark.
 On ice.

-And it's raining.
+And it is raining.
 On the edge of a ravine.

-The results will be/are remarkable, but by The Force, you absolutely have to know to know what you are doing.
-Currently, this is all new to me, and so I don't have a clue.
-I am a rookie with my own camera; and I find this (oddly? perversely?) massively exciting.
+The results will be - and are - remarkable, but by The Force, you absolutely have to know what you are doing.
+Currently, this is all new to me, and frankly, I don't have a clue.
+I am a rookie with my own camera, and I find this massively exciting.

-I can't wait to re-discover whatever the hell it was that got me interested in cameras/editing/film-making/directing in the first place.
-Recent experiences with Mancattan/British Film/BBFC/UKFC bollocks has left me rather despondent and at times wanting to jack it all in.
+I can't wait to rediscover whatever it was that got me interested in cameras, editing, film-making, and directing in the first place.
+Recent experiences with the usual industry bureaucracy have left me rather despondent and, at times, wanting to jack it all in.

-However, looking through a lens on a camera like this and taking a picture/shot/clip does something in reality that the manuals, tech checks, blogs, comparisons, info sheets, tests and critiques can never do.
+However, looking through the lens of a camera like this and capturing a shot does something that manuals, tech checks, blogs, and comparisons never could.
+It allows you to capture little pieces of magic.
+And that is priceless.